sgdavidw/f5snops-aws-ansible-terraform/docs/README.rst

 - Though the environment runs on a shared AWS account, every student will build and work in a dedicated AWS VPC.

-- For this lab, a Ravello Windows 10 remote desktop jump host and Linux web based shell will be provided as a consistent starting point. [access instructions here].
+- For this lab, a Ravello Windows 10 remote desktop jump host and Linux web based shell will be provided as a consistent starting point.

 - Alternatively, you can run the lab from any laptop or workstation with: